 We asked more than 1,500 Americans about their biggest home security fears and password sharing habits.
 And it turns out, while password sharing is growing at an alarming rate, identity theft and hacking comes in low on consumers’ radars.
 Here’s what we found:

-In addition to discovering how many people share passwords, we also wanted to take a look at which services were most vulnerable to hacking because of this habit.
-Our survey found that video streaming and delivery service passwords were the most likely to be shared outside the home at 35% and 29%.
+- Video streaming and delivery service passwords were the most likely to be shared outside the home at 35% and 29%.